ipython/ipython/docs/source/development/messaging.rst

 and deciding whether to compile these in 'single' or 'exec' mode (see below for detailed execution semantics).

-The ``user_`` fields deserve a detailed explanation.
+The ``user_expressions`` fields deserve a detailed explanation.
 In the past, IPython had the notion of a prompt string that allowed arbitrary code to be evaluated, and this was put to good use by many in creating prompts that displayed system status, path information, and even more esoteric uses like remote instrument status acquired over the network.
-But now that IPython has a clean separation between the kernel and the clients, the kernel has no prompt knowledge; prompts are a frontend-side feature, and it should be even possible for different frontends to display different prompts while interacting with the same kernel.
+But now that IPython has a clean separation between the kernel and the clients, the kernel has no prompt knowledge; prompts are a frontend feature, and it should be even possible for different frontends to display different prompts while interacting with the same kernel.

-The kernel now provides the ability to retrieve data from the user's namespace after the execution of the main ``code``, thanks to two fields in the ``execute_request`` message:
+The kernel provides the ability to retrieve data from the user's namespace after the execution of the main ``code``, thanks to two fields in the ``execute_request`` message:

-- ``user_variables``: If only variables from the user's namespace are needed, a list of variable names can be passed and a dict with these names as keys and their :func:`repr()` as values will be returned.

 - ``user_expressions``: For more complex expressions that require function evaluations, a dict can be provided with string keys and arbitrary python expressions as values.
-The return message will contain also a dict with the same keys and the :func:`repr()` of the evaluated expressions as value.
+The return message will contain also a dict with the same keys and the rich representations of the evaluated expressions as value.

 With this information, frontends can display any status information they wish in the form that best suits each frontend (a status line, a popup, inline for a